 Financial Elder Abuse Resources

 Financial elder abuse is an issue that affects hundreds of thousands of individuals in the elderly community each year.
-In an effort to try and combat and educate all women about this devastating financial problem WISER has compiled a list of helpful resources and links below.
+In an effort to try and combat elder financial abuse and educate all women about this devastating problem, WISER compiled a list of helpful resources and links below.

 Signs that someone may be a victim:

 - Large amounts of money withdrawn or transferred

 - Isolation of the elder from friends or family

 - Be aware!
 It can happen to anyone.